William Pitt, 1st Earl of Chatham: Fall of Walpole

-Many of Pitt's attacks on the government were directed personally at Walpole who had now been Prime Minister for twenty years.
+Many of Pitt's attacks on the government were directed personally at Walpole, who had now been prime minister for twenty years.
 He spoke in favour of the motion in 1742 for an inquiry into the last ten years of Walpole's administration.
-In February 1742, following poor election results and the disaster at Cartagena, Walpole was at last forced to succumb to the long-continued attacks of opposition, resigned and took a peerage.
+In February 1742, following poor election results and the disaster at Cartagena, Walpole finally was forced to succumb to the long-continued attacks of opposition, he resigned and took a peerage.

 Pitt now expected a new government to be formed led by Pulteney and dominated by Tories and Patriot Whigs in which he could expect a junior position.
-Walpole was instead succeeded as Prime Minister by Lord Wilmington, though the real power in the new government was divided between Lord Carteret and the Pelham brothers (Henry and Thomas, Duke of Newcastle).
+Instead, Walpole was succeeded as prime minister by Lord Wilmington, although the real power in the new government was divided among Lord Carteret and the Pelham brothers (Henry and Thomas, Duke of Newcastle).
 Walpole had carefully orchestrated this new government as a continuance of his own, and continued to advise it up to his death in 1745.
-Pitt's hopes for a place in the government were thwarted, and he remained in opposition.
+Pitt's hopes for a place in the government were thwarted and he remained in opposition.
 He was therefore unable to make any personal gain from the downfall of Walpole, to which he had personally contributed a great deal.

-The administration formed by the Pelhams in 1744, after the dismissal of Carteret, included many of Pitt's former Patriot allies, but Pitt was not granted a position because of continued ill-feeling by the King and leading Whigs about his views on Hanover.
-In 1744 Pitt received a large boost to his personal fortune when the Dowager Duchess of Marlborough died leaving him a legacy of £10,000 as an "acknowledgment of the noble defence he had made for the support of the laws of England and to prevent the ruin of his country".
-It was probably as much a mark of her dislike of Walpole as of her admiration of Pitt.
+After the dismissal of Carteret, the administration formed by the Pelhams in 1744 included many of Pitt's former Patriot allies, but Pitt was not granted a position because of continued ill-feeling by the king and leading Whigs about his views on Hanover.
+In 1744, Pitt received a large boost to his personal fortune when the Dowager Duchess of Marlborough died leaving him a legacy of £10,000 as an "acknowledgment of the noble defence he had made for the support of the laws of England and to prevent the ruin of his country".
+The inheritance was probably as much a mark of her dislike of Walpole as of her admiration of Pitt.